About the UTC Fine Arts Center

 male African-American concert artist to receive worldwide recognition.
 Over 200 performances

-each year occur in the Hayes Concert Hall through the Patten Performances, the Department
+each year occur in the Hayes Concert Hall through the Performing Arts Series, the

-of Music, Cadek Conservatory and other University and community events.
-It is the
+Department of Music, Cadek Conservatory and other University and community events.

-primary performance hall for the Department of Music and the primary on-campus venue
+It is the primary performance hall for the Department of Music and the primary on-campus

 Named for longtime UTC Theatre Department Head Dorothy Hackett Ward, the Ward Theater

 seats 322.
-The University Theatre Company produces four to five plays per year in
+The University Theatre Company produces four plays per year in this venue,

 The Department of Art presents student, faculty and guest showings in the Cress Gallery